-Wrap Up

-Power down the ATC Controller, remove the USB Flash Drive from the controller and insert the drive into the PC’s USB port.

-If the test procedure was successful (as indicated on the LCD display) then no examination of the conformance report is required.
-Step 5 of the procedure is required to pass for the overall procedure to pass.

-If any failures are indicated, locate and examine the output XML file(s) (conformance report) on the USB Flash Drive to identify the cause of the failure.

-Contingencies

-None.

-Test Procedure Specification 7 - FPUI Bell Activation and Application Termination
+Test Procedure Specification 8 - FPUI Bell Activation and Application Termination

 Test Procedure Specification Identifier

 The identifier for this Test Procedure Specification is APIRI.TPS.7020.

 Purpose

 This procedure tests the controller’s bell activation requirements.
 It runs the Validation Suite Engine (VSE) using the associated Test Case Specification’s XML test script to create two FPUI ‘applications’ which aid in conducting the test.
 One application will ring the controller’s bell periodically while the other will not.
 Only when the bell-ringing application is in focus should the bell be heard.